Comparator: Level shifter

 This circuit requires only a single comparator with an open-drain output as in the LM393, TLV3011, or MAX9028.
 The circuit provides great flexibility in choosing the voltages to be translated by using a suitable pull up voltage.
 It also allows the translation of bipolar ±5 V logic to unipolar 3 V logic by using a comparator like the MAX972.

 Analog-to-digital converters

-When a comparator performs the function of telling if an input voltage is above or below a given threshold, it is essentially performing a 1-bit quantization.
-This function is used in nearly all analog to digital converters (such as flash, pipeline, successive approximation, delta-sigma modulation, folding, interpolating, dual-slope and others) in combination with other devices to achieve a multi-bit quantization.
+When a voltage comparator is used to determine whether an input voltage is above or below a particular threshold (known as the threshold voltage), it is essentially performing a one-bit quantization.
+This function is used in nearly all types of analog to digital converters (including flash, successive approximation, delta-sigma modulation and dual-slope) in combination with other circuitry to achieve a multi-bit quantization.

 Window detectors

 Comparators can also be used as window detectors.
 In a window detector, a comparator is used to compare two voltages and determine whether a given input voltage is under voltage or over voltage.